ianrb/Combined-Events-Monitor/README.md

 rtl_433
 - Often door sensors send out repeated events for one occurrence which floods the messages with unnecessary info and makes it hard to see other events.
-As as a simple fix, any event with the same id, state and within the same 3 seconds are excluded.
+As as a simple fix, any event with the same id, state and within the same 3 seconds is excluded.